jonathanreveille/Project5_OC/DocDrivenDev.md

 - Class Menu and MenuHome

-- __getitem__(self, choice):this method  is  to  select  an option from the menu, it will check  if the menu option exists.
+- __getitem__(self, choice): this method  is  to  select  an option from the menu, it will check  if the menu option exists.

 - Function is_valid_choice(self, choice): this method is  to  verify if the  choosen option is available in the menu.